Anno Dracula series: Who Dares Wins: Anno Dracula 1980 (Novella, 2000)

 "Who Dares Wins" includes an appearance by Richard Jeperson, the central character in one of Newman's other main sets of stories, the Diogenes Club series.

-"The Other Side of Midnight" (1981)
+The Other Side of Midnight: Anno Dracula 1981 (Novella, 2000)

 Orson Welles receives funding from a mysterious source to film the ultimate version of Dracula, and hires a private detective to find out why.
 (The title combines those of two of Welles' movies: Chimes at Midnight and The Other Side of the Wind, the latter of which was left uncompleted at Welles' death in 1985.
 Welles also appeared as a minor character in Dracula Cha Cha Cha.)

-"The Other Side of Midnight" was shortlisted for the Sidewise Award for Alternate History, Short Form.
+The Other Side of Midnight was shortlisted for the Sidewise Award for Alternate History, Short Form.